You are here

-Why bring UK culture to the teen classroom?
+Why bring UK culture into the teen classroom?

 We can introduce UK culture into the English classroom to help our students improve their English and at the same time learn about values and ways of doing things which may be different to theirs.
 Learning about life and culture in the UK can be very motivating as it brings the language alive for learners and creates a link between language and real life.
 See if you agree with these comments from teachers on teaching UK culture to their teenage learners: